vkdlxj008/jk/school/legacy/README.md

 The primary variables being analyzed among high schoolers are graduation rates, violence on school property, bullying, and alcohol use.
 As all data is the product of government-collected federally funded research, the terms of service are regulated by the Freedom of Information Act which provides individuals with the right to access the information.
-Thus there are no concerns for this data’s use in a school research project.
+Thus there are no concerns for this data's use in a school research project.

 ## 📚 Works Cited
 1. National Center for Education Statistics.
 (2023).
 Table 219.46.
 Public high school 4-year adjusted cohort graduation rate